When to Declare

 - Admission to the program requires eight credits in mathematics at or above the 200-level, six credits in computer science at or above the 200- level, and a minimum 2.5 GPA in those courses.

-- Before declaring formally, if you are thinking of majoring in AMCS, we would love for you to talk with one or both of the AMCS advisors – Prof. Suzanne Boyd in Math and Prof. Christine Cheng in Computer Science to assist you in planning.
+- Before declaring formally, if you are thinking of majoring in AMCS, we would love for you to talk with one or both of the AMCS advisors – Prof. Lei Wang in Math and Prof. Christine Cheng in Computer Science to assist you in planning.

-- To declare the major you must request an appointment with the AMCS Program Coordinator – Prof. Suzanne Boyd.
+- After submitting your request to declare a major, you must request an appointment with the AMCS Program Coordinator – Prof. Lei Wang.